Million Dollar Mermaid (1952)

 Williams was aware even as she was making this movie that she owed a lot to Annette Kellerman: “Here was a woman whose career foreshadowed my own, who started out as a champion swimmer but ended up in the movies…” (The Million Dollar Mermaid 211).
 It was a thrill for Williams to get to bring Kellerman’s (altered) story to the screen, and to swim in the one-piece bathing suit of the legendary Australian mermaid!

 Here’s the trailer–enjoy!
-For even more images (I know, I have a problem) visit my tumblr, pinterest, and Facebook pages!
+For even more images (I know, I have a problem) visit my tumblr, pinterest, Twitter, and Facebook pages!
 Thank you to Esther Williams’s daughter Susan for talking with me about this film!
+And to buy this great movie, click here!